Business Building

 A limited liability company is a newer entity type than the Corporation.
 Wyoming was the first state to allow them.
 Now all 50 states do and other countries have their own formulations.
 They are popular because they are simpler to manage than Corporations and are generally more flexible.
 This flexibility has led the Limited Liability Company to become more popular than the Corporation for new formations.

-Every state writes their own corporate laws and LLC act.
+Every state writes its own corporate laws and LLC acts.
 However, only a few jurisdictions compete for business in the way Wyoming, Nevada and Delaware do.
 Each of these states has crafted LLC and Corporate laws designed to attract business.
 Setting up a holding company in one of these states helps you benefit from their desirable laws.

 Only one state has specific statutes protecting single-member LLCs, however.
 This is important because every subsidiary will technically have one member - its holding company.
 The Wyoming legislature enshrined these protections in law to ensure no court invalidates them.
 No other state provides these protections, nor our anonymity and low fees.
 For this reason, Wyoming is the best state to set up an LLC for your holding company.